Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/InfluxDBv1/TLS_CACert.md

 ## Description

-Location of CA (Certificate Authority) certificate file (absolute path in relation to sdcard root)
+CA (Certificate Authority) certificate file (Provide absolute path in relation to sd card root folder).

 The CA certificate is used for TLS handshake of InfluxDB authentification.
-The CA certificate is used by the client to validate the server is who it claims to be.
+The CA certificate is used by the client to validate the broker is who it claims to be.

 !!!
 Note
 The certificate file needs to be copied to SD card folder `/config/certs`.<br>
-    Typical file extentions: `*.crt`, `*.pem`, `*.der`<br>
+    Supported formats:<br>
+    - `PEM` (Base64-ASCII-coding, File extentions: `.pem, .crt, .cer`)<br>
+    - `DER` (Binary coding, File extention: `.der, .cer`)<br>
-    Only unencrypted and not password protected files are supported.<br>
+    Only unencrypted and not password protected files are supported.

 !!!
-Note
+Warning
     Certificate CN field (common name) check is disabled by default (hard-coded).